Impact of Fake Agents on Information Cascades: Optimal decision, cascades and welfare

-give the probabilities that the observations follow the true value $V$, given that these agents follow their own private signals.
-It can be shown from Figures \ref{BSC}$(a)$ and \ref{BSC}$(b)$ that in the above case, \emph{i.e.}, when $A_i$ follows $S_i$,
+Here, $a$ and $b$ denote the probabilities that an observation $O_i$ follows $V$ if agent $i$ follows its private signal, given $V=G$ and $B$, respectively.
+It can be shown from Figures \ref{BSC} and \ref{ASC} that in the above case, \emph{i.e.}, when $A_i$ follows $S_i$,